Luis-Betancourt93/Luis-Betancourt93/README.md

   </a>
       </p>
       <p align='center'>Built with: <strong>React, Tailwind CSS, Appwrite, Node.js, and Playwright for E2E testing.</strong></p>
-      <p align='center'>Description:A CRM that helps users manage their contacts.
+      <p align='center'>Description: A CRM that helps users manage their contacts.
 Users can log in, add new people, and track whether they've had a conversation.
 It’s designed to be simple, fast, and focused on essential features.</p>
     </td>
     <td width="50%" valign="top">
       <h3 align="center">Solar Tracker</h3>